cse110-sp23-group15/cse110-sp23-group15/fortunetelling/README.md

             # Cd ./fortunetelling
             npm run docgen
             ```
+    - **OPTIONAL:** Although we have `husky` and `lint-staged` setup to
+      auto-format all files in staging on `git commit`, it is a good idea to run
+      our linting/formatting script to make sure our code is properly formatted
+      before committing.
+        ```bash
+        # cd ./fortunetelling
+        npm run format
+        ``
 3. Commit changes to your branch
+    - **NOTE:** We have `husky` and `lint-staged` setup to auto-format all files in git staging on `git commit`.
+This means that you don't have to worry about formatting your code before committing.
 4. Push changes to your branch
 5. Create a pull request (PR) to merge your branch to `main` branch
 6. Wait for CI pipeline to pass